 1. Types of Injury & Their Healing Times

-Before you can have a realistic perspective on when you can return to rock climbing you should have an idea of the type of injury you have got and how long the tissue needs to heal.
-Because some injuries require you to thread with more caution than others.
+Before you discover when you can climb again after injury you should know the type of injury you have and how long the tissue needs to heal.
+Some injuries require you to thread with more caution than others.

 First and foremost, there’s a difference between acute and chronic injuries.